cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 ## Managing and using external trait implementations

 To use traits methods, you need to make sure the correct traits/implementation(s) are imported.
 In the code above we imported `PrintTrait` from `debug` with `use debug::PrintTrait;` to use the `print()` methods on supported types.
+All traits included in the prelude don't need to be explicitly imported and are freely accessible.

 In some cases you might need to import not only the trait but also the implementation if they are declared in separate modules.
 If `CircleGeometry` was in a separate module/file `circle` then to use `boundary` on `circ: Circle`, we'd need to import `CircleGeometry` in addition to `ShapeGeometry`.